TRIPURA RAHASYA

 28. To say that the sight is turned inward is appropriate

-because perception is possible only when the sight is turned
+because perception is possible only when the sight is

 towards the object.